 Maybe your dog just ate a rogue piece of raw chicken that slid off the cutting board or counter.
 Or, perhaps you are thinking of trying the growing trend of feeding your pup a raw-food diet and want to try chicken.

 We know that it’s dangerous for humans to consume raw chicken because of all the bacteria inhabiting the uncooked meat – but is it unsafe for dogs, or can dogs eat raw chicken?
-The quick answer is maybe.
+While raw chicken isn’t explicitly on the list of what dogs can’t eat, the quick answer is, unfortunately, maybe.
 Healthy adult dogs have pretty strong stomachs, but in some situations can develop a food-borne illness from eating raw chicken.

 Find out more about when it could affect your pup, why, and what types of symptoms and behavior to watch for to make sure your furry friend stays in the best health.

 In the wild, wolves, coyotes, foxes, and many other animals eat raw birds as part of their regular diet.
 If raw bird meat was dangerous, these species would’ve been affected, or have died off, a long time ago.
 On the other hand, humans don’t fare quite as well.
 Many people get sick just from eating chicken that hasn’t been cooked well enough.
 You can probably imagine how bad things would get if people were eating completely raw chicken.